 Path to the CA for the certificate of your origin.
 This option should be used only if your certificate is not signed by Cloudflare.

 Disables chunked transfer encoding; useful if you are running a WSGI server.

 Use the established tunnel to expose a

-Hello world HTTP server for testing Argo Tunnel.
+Hello world HTTP server for testing Cloudflare Tunnel.
 Mutually exclusive with the

 Timeout for establishing a new TCP connection to your origin server.
 This excludes the time taken to establish TLS, which is controlled by --proxy-tls-timeout.

 Timeout for completing a TLS handshake to your origin server, if you have chosen to connect Tunnel to an HTTPS server.

 The timeout after which a TCP keepalive packet is sent on a connection between Tunnel and the origin server.

 Disable the "happy eyeballs" algorithm for IPv4/IPv6 fallback if your local network has misconfigured one of the protocols.